DasEd955/DasEd955/README.md

 I build software for financial services, then turn around and use the same analytical instincts on real estate and equity markets.
 My work spans three lanes that keep informing each other:

-**Engineering** - Microservices for banking clients at IBM, a RAG platform built and debugged in production, and a GPT trained from scratch in PyTorch just to understand the architecture down to the tensor.
+**Engineering** - Microservices for banking clients at IBM, a RAG platform built and debugged in production, and a GPT trained from scratch in PyTorch just to understand the architecture down to the tensor level.

-**Founding** - SectionM8, a Section 8 investor analytics platform, and Tuner Design LLC, an automotive business I started at 18 and still run as an S-Corp.
+**Founding** - SectionM8, a Section 8 investor analytics platform, and Tuner Design LLC, an automotive business I started at 18 and still run under an S-Corp holding company.

 **Markets and Property** - A self-directed equity portfolio and a real estate license I use to actually understand the assets I analyze, not just the spreadsheets describing them.

 ## Three Things I Do

-**Engineer.** I write production code for financial services at IBM, debug multi-service RAG platforms as a CodePath x Anthropic AI/ML Fellow, and built a GPT from scratch in PyTorch to understand transformers at the tensor level rather than the API level.
+**Engineer.** I write production code for financial service partners at IBM, debug multipurpose RAG platforms as a CodePath x Anthropic AI/ML Fellow, and built a GPT from scratch in PyTorch to understand transformers at the tensor level rather than the API level.

 **Found companies.** SectionM8 turns Section 8 housing data into investor-grade analytics.
 Tuner Design LLC started as a one-person operation at 18 and now runs as an S-Corp serving commercial and retail clients.
 Together they've generated over $150k in revenue in three years, self-funded, no outside capital.